Jazz Poetry Month: James Brandon Lewis & Red Lily QuintetTuesday, September 28, 2021 @ 7:00 PM - 9:00 PM

 There are two ways to watch the program: in-person at our venue Alphabet City or live-streamed online.
-If you’re coming live, you can also dine at the in-house restaurant 40 North—before, during, or after the concert.
-Please visit Open Table to make a reservation.
-Open Table reservations are different from concert tkts.
+Please note the in-house restaurant 40 North is closed on Tuesdays but the bar will be open.

 Please scroll to the bottom to review our Covid-19 safety policies for indoor programs @ Alphabet City, including the proof of vaccination requirement.